Trump Denies Allegations Of Secret Ties, Collusion Between Campaign And Russia

 Members of Trump's camp issued their own denials separately from Trump.

-"Once again these reports have no documentation," Trump confidante Roger Stone told NPR.
+"Once again these reports have no documentation," Trump confidant Roger Stone told NPR.
 "So far we have 'assessments' and 'briefings.'
-The special report prepared for Trump even noted that no evidence was included and that 'such documents are so top secret they must remain confidential.'
+The special report prepared for Trump even noted that no evidence was included and that 'such documents are so top secret they must remain confidential.' "

-Attorney Michael Cohen, who is a key figure in the allegations detailed in the report, denied to The Atlantic on Tuesday evening that he'd made a trip to the Czech Republic that it describes.
+Attorney Michael Cohen, who is a key figure in the allegations detailed in the report, denied to The Atlantic on Tuesday evening that he had made a trip to the Czech Republic that it describes.

 "I'm telling you emphatically that I've not been to Prague, I've never been to Czech, I've not been to Russia," as reporter Rosie Gray quoted him on Twitter.
 Cohen posted a photo of his passport on his own Twitter account with the hashtag "#FakeNews."